-The Molecular Genetics Graduate Student Association (MGGSA) plays multiple roles, both professional and social, in graduate student life.
-The MGGSA provides a direct mechanism for student representation on matters of policy and governance.
+The Molecular Genetics Graduate Union (MG GU) plays multiple roles, both professional and social, in graduate student life.
+The MG GU provides a direct mechanism for student representation on matters of policy and governance.

-1. At the Departmental level, the President of the MGGSA attends the monthly faculty meetings and is a standing, voting member of the Graduate Studies Committee.
+1. At the Departmental level, members of the MG GU attends the monthly faculty meetings.
+The MG GU also elects members to take part in departmental planning committees.
 This gives students direct access and input into policy and decisions made by the Molecular Genetics faculty.

-2. At the University level, members of the MGGSA can run for election to be a delegate or senator on the Council of Graduate Students (CGS).
-This organization is the student government for the 11,000+ graduate students at The Ohio State University, and provides student input to many University organizations, including the University Senate, the Council on Research and Graduate Studies, and the Graduate School.
-Molecular Genetics currently has 1 seat on CGS, and all Molecular Genetics graduate students should participate in the annual elections to select their representative.
+2. At the University level, MG GU members can run for election to be a delegate or senator on the Council of Graduate Students (CGS).
+This organization is the government for the 11,000+ graduate students at OSU, and provides input to the University Senate, the Council on Research and Graduate Studies, and the Graduate School.
+MG has 1 seat on CGS, and all MG graduate students can participate in the annual elections to select their representative.

-3. The MGGSA also coordinates social events to encourage faculty and student interactions, including the annual welcome party and several holiday events.
+3. The MG GU also coordinates social events to encourage faculty and student interactions, including the annual welcome party and several holiday events.

 4. The MG GU helps to plan and organize seminars, including named seminars where MG graduate students invite the speaker.